 Interactive map makes it easy to find farmers markets in Minneapolis

 Local produce is nutritious and affordable.
 Buying food directly at a farmers market strengthens the community between the farmer and the eater, and it supports the regional economy by allowing the local farmer to keep 80 to 90 cents per dollar of sales.
 Many Minneapolis residents can reach a farmers market on foot or by bicycle, which is good exercise and doesn’t pollute.
+Many of the farmers markets also serve to build community with prepared food, environment-themed educational activities and music.

 Check out Homegrown Minneapolis for more ways to get healthy, local food on the table.
 Homegrown Minneapolis is a citywide initiative expanding our community’s ability to grow, process, distribute, eat and compost more healthy, sustainable, locally grown foods.